 Ignoring Traffic Patterns and Creating Obstacles

 The fix: Before finalizing furniture placement, walk through the room using natural paths.
 Identify routes from entry to seating, between rooms, and to frequently used areas.
-Ensure these maintain 36-inch clearances.
+Make sure these maintain 36-inch clearances.
 Adjust furniture positions to clear these primary pathways, even if it means deviating from your initial vision.

 Choosing Wrong-Scale Furniture for the Space